 Archaeological considerations will be integrated with the planning and execution of the proposed geotechnical and geophysical site investigations and the resultant data will be assessed for archaeological purposes, as appropriate.
-Any additional survey requirements agreed in consultation with the Underwater Unit of the National Monuments Service would be subject to a separate MARA licence application.
+Any additional survey requirements agreed in consultation with the Underwater Unit of the National Monuments Service.